Non-lexical vocables in music: Jazz music

-Scat singing is a type of voice instrumental music.
+Scat singing is a type of vocal instrumental music.
 A scat is vocalized using wordless vocables and syllables (e.g. "bippity-bippity-doo-wop-razzamatazz-skoobie-doobie-shoobity-bee-bop-a-lula-shabazz") as employed by jazz singers.
 Scat singing gives singers the ability to sing improvised melodies and rhythms, to create the equivalent of an instrumental solo using their voice.
 Scatman John (John Paul Larkin) renewed interest in the genre briefly during the mid-1990s.

 Vocal improviser Bobby McFerrin’s performances at major concert halls worldwide show that “wordless singing has traveled far from the concepts demonstrated by Louis Armstrong, Gladys Bentley, Cab Calloway, Anita O’Day, and Leo Watson”.

 Another method of scat singing is practiced by guitarists who scat along with their guitar solos note for note.
 Notable practitioners include Theo Katzman, George Benson, Sheldon Reynolds, and Rik Emmett.

 Orchestral accompaniment

 A non-lexical form of Latin is often used as accompaniment for orchestral movie and video game soundtracks.
 It utilizes strings of Dog Latin syllables and a deep tone to emulate ominous or grandiose Latin chants.